obertscheiderfhwn/RTMsim/README.md

 The following three examples show typical use cases how RTMsim is used by engineers:

-1. This examples shows shows how to start a simulation with the GUI.
-First, inspect the mesh files and plot the pre-defined sets:<br>
+1. This examples shows how to start a simulation with the GUI.
+First, inspect the mesh file and plot the pre-defined sets:<br>
 <img src="figures/example1d.png"><br>
-Select the mesh file `meshfiles\\mesh_permeameter1_foursets.bdf` and sett all other parameters:<br>
+Select the mesh file `meshfiles\\mesh_permeameter1_foursets.bdf` and set all other parameters as shown:<br>
 <img src="figures/example1a.png"><br>
-Set 1 is the pressure inlet, set 2 and set 3 are reinforcement patches with lower permeability and set 4 is a racetracking channel between the main preform and set 3 with same porosity but a factor 10 higher permeability than the main preform.
-Plot the filling overview after 200 s simulation time:<br>
+Set 1 is the pressure inlet, set 2 and set 3 are reinforcement patches with lower permeability and set 4 is a racetracking channel between the main preform and set 3 with same porosity but a factor 10 higher permeability than the main preform (racetracking with higher permeablity=higher flow speed takes place in thin regions between different patches or at the preform boundary).
+Start the simulation and plot the filling overview after 200 s simulation time:<br>
 <img src="figures/example1b.png"><br>
-Continue for another 100 s simulation time:<br>
+Continue the simulation for another 100 s simulation time and plot the filling overview:<br>
 <img src="figures/example1c.png"><br>

 2. This example shows how to use outlet ports and how to modify the code.
 If outlet ports are defined, the outlet ports are connected to the catch pot (typically at ambient pressure or evacuated).
 If no outlet ports are defined, these hoses are clamped.
 If pressure outlets are defined, wiggles at the pressure outlet are introduced.
 To limit these oscillations a gradient limiter is used in the function `numerical_gradient`.
 The function is called with i_method=2 as first argument:
 `dpdx,dpdy=numerical_gradient(2,ind,p_old,cellneighboursarray,cellcentertocellcenterx,cellcentertocellcentery);` <br>
 After modifying and compiling the code and starting the GUI, the simulation is started with the following settings:<br>
 <img src="figures/example2a.png"><br>
-The results plot shows the completely filled part with the grey inlet and outlet port and the pressure contour with the wiggles:<br>
+The results plot shows the completely filled part with the grey inlet and outlet ports and the pressure contour with the wiggles:<br>
 <img src="figures/example2b.png"><br>
 The filling overview is:<br>
 <img src="figures/example2c.png"><br>

-3. This example shows a workflow if the inlet ports are selected interactively.
-First, select the mesh file Select the mesh file `meshfiles\\mesh_annulusfiller1.bdf` and plot the mesh to see the bounding box size of the part:<br>
+3. This example shows a workflow for selecting the inlet ports interactively.
+First, select the mesh file `meshfiles\\mesh_annulusfiller1.bdf` and plot the mesh to see the bounding box size of the part:<br>
 <img src="figures/example3a.png"><br>
 Specify the inlet port radius and press the Select inlet port button:<br>
 <img src="figures/example3b.png"><br>
 Rotate the view with the nodes with LMB and select an inlet port location with key `p`+LMB.
-After selection it is highlighted:<br>
+After selection the node is highlighted:<br>
 <img src="figures/example3c.png"><br>
-Multiple selection is possible.
-Then close the window and start the simulation in clicking the Start interactive button with the settings shown above.
-All radio button show ignore if only the interactively selected inlet is used.
-Sets defining different preform properties and also inlet and outlet regions can also be used in interactive mode. <br>
+Selection of multiple nodes is possible.
+Then close the graphics window and start the simulation with the settings shown above by clicking the Start interactive button.
+All radio buttons show ignore if only the interactively selected inlet is used.
+In general, sets defining different preform properties or additional inlet ports or outlet regions can also be used in interactive mode.
+Plot the filling overview:<br>
 <img src="figures/example3d.png"><br>
-If cascade injection is used, select two inlet ports.
-The first one at the same location as before and the second one at the end of the current position of the flow front, close the window and continue the simulation with the button Continue interactive.<br>
+If cascade injection is planned (additional inlet port which is activated just befor the flow front reaches this location), select two inlet ports after clicking the button Select inlet port.
+The first one at the same location as before and the second one at the end of the current position of the flow front.
+Close the graphics window and continue the simulation with the button Continue interactive.<br>
 <img src="figures/example3e.png"><br>
 The filling and the final pressure contour are:<br>
 <img src="figures/example3f.png"><br>